moq-wg/moq-transport/draft-lcurley-warp.md

 * Newly encoded objects MAY have a smaller delivery order than outstanding objects.
 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

-## Dependencies
-Media encoding uses references to improve the compression.
-This creates hard and soft dependencies that need to be respected by the transport.
-See the appendex for an overview of media encoding ({{appendix.encoding}}).

-An object MAY depend on any number of other objects.
-The encoder MUST indicate these dependecies on the wire via the OBJECT header ({{object}}).

-The sender SHOULD NOT use this list of dependencies to determine which object to transmit next.
-The sender SHOULD use the delivery order instead, which MUST respect dependencies.

-The decoder SHOULD process object according to their dependencies.
-This means buffering a object until the relevent timestamps have been processed in all dependencies.
-A decoder MAY drop dependencies at the risk of producing decoding errors and artifacts.

 ## Decoder